 A job as we have said.
 Unnecessary in most cases, we tend to over-stimulate the anterior portion of the deltoid, in many cases leading to discomfort and decompensation.

 These would be the main complementary exercises to the presses.
-However, it is essential to add variants of them using different materials as rod, pulley, or dumbbells since the variation of the stimulus is a crucial point in hypertrophy.
+However, it is essential to add variants of them using different materials such as rods, pulleys, or dumbbells since the variation of the stimulus is a crucial point in hypertrophy.

 This exercise, It is one of the best for shoulder development.
 Fully work the mid-face of the deltoid.
 Also, when doing it standing up, it will work the entire core and the lumbar area in an isometric way to maintain the position.

-As we increase the weight, we will find it more challenging to maintain the posture.
-Hence, a good option is to do it unilaterally, with a support that allows us to execute the movement isolating the shoulder.
+As we increase the weight, we will find it more challenging to maintain our posture.
+Hence, a good option is to do it unilaterally, with support that allows us to execute the movement isolating the shoulder.

 It is one of the best for working the back of the shoulder.
 As we have seen, they mainly use in the sense of stimulating the posterior part of the deltoid.
 Focusing on this, its peak of maximum involvement occurs at the beginning of the movement.
 It is a portion that usually gives proprioception problems, so the work must be particular, localized, and to recruit fibers.
 Therefore, it recommends moderate-low weight.
 It is exciting to introduce this work sitting or in any position that allows you to avoid involving other muscles.